lifeforms/sublime-modsecurity/README.md

 ## Notes

-A nice [ModSecurity Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=irvinlim.language-modsecurity) based on this work was made by Irvin Lim.
+A nice [VS Code ModSecurity extension](https://marketplace.visualstudio.com/items?itemName=irvinlim.language-modsecurity) based on this work was made by Irvin Lim.

 ## Instructions